-2.4 Characterization
+2.4.
+Characterization

-XRD with Cu K radiations has been utilized to identify the crystallographic character of nanosilver by scanning in the area of 2 Θ from 10 degrees to 80 degrees to analyze the crystal structures of silver particles.
+XRD with Cu K radiations has been utilized to identify the crystallographic character of nanosilver by scanning in the area of 20 from 10 degrees to 80 degrees to analyze the crystal structures of silver particles.
 Field emission scanning electron microscopic examination (SEM) was conducted utilizing all HRSEM Apreo 3.
-In contrast, the field-emission transmission electron microscopy (TEM) version JEOL JEM 2100 plus had been used to perform morphology examinations.
-At 10-minute intervals following the incorporation of the colloids, the concentration-related catalyzed properties of leaf extract-based AgNPs have been determined through UV-visible spectroscopy.
+In contrast, the field-emission

-2.5 Catalytic activity of nano silver
+2.5.
+Catalytic activity of nano silver